mgritter/aoc-fstar/2021/day14/README.md

 correctness.
 I could give it a try, I suppose.
 They only participate in one pair each, so they are the only characters that are not double-counted in the pair population count.

+I missed the obvious solution for double-counting pairs: only count the rightmost element in each pair!
+Oops.

 ## F* successes

 Type-checking helped a lot when I was rewriting functions that had worked on single values